aumpierre-unb/Internal-Fluid-Flow-for-GNU-Octave/README.md

 along with the linear velocity or the volumetric flow.
 For those cases, this package provides functions hvthk2fRe and hQthk2fRe, respectively.
-All function in this package offers the option of plotting the solution on a schematic Moody diagram.
+All function in this package offer the option of plotting the solution on a schematic Moody diagram.
 Enjoy!